babak2/AA_OD_Analyzer/README.md

 ## Program Requirements

-You need python 3 installed
+You need Python 3 installed

 Moreover, install the required dependencies using pip: